IsaOrtiz12/Dice-Game/README.md

 # Dice-Game
-This is a project is a game made for INST126
+This project is a game made for INST126